Retellable Book Coaching

 This is your living story, designed to be told and retold, tested and given lift along the way.

 The process draws on a dozen years of transformative storytelling coaching for world-changing leaders.

 Retellable Book Coaching helps you connect the dots and

 bring them into a purposeful constellation of retellable stories,

-insights and lessons that will lead your audience into a new world.
+insights and lessons that will lead your audience into a new way of being.

-You will have a trusted guide on this deep journey into
+You will have a trusted, time-tested guide on this deep journey into

 your next great work.